fbpx

 TRICERATOP SPIN

-While my husband was on Flight of Passage, the rest of us explored Pandora for a few minutes before heading over to DinoLand U.S.A.
+While my husband was on Flight of Passage, we explored Pandora for a few minutes before heading to DinoLand, U.S.A.

-As soon as my 5 year old saw the TriceraTop Spin ride, he pleaded to do it, even though it was a 40 minute wait.
+As soon as my 5-year-old saw the TriceraTop Spin ride, he pleaded to go even though there was a 40-minute wait.

-I (mistakenly) thought my 2 year old would take a stroller nap, so we hung out in the carnival game area while I watch my toddler not sleep.
+I (mistakenly) thought my 2-year-old would take a stroller nap, so we hung out in the carnival game area while I watched my toddler not sleep.

-My mom took my oldest on the ride and he loved it!
-We almost waited in line again for it, but thought we should explore a bit more instead.
+My mom took my oldest on the ride, and he loved it!
+We almost waited in line again for it, but we thought we should explore a bit more instead.

 [irp posts=”9542″ name=”The Ultimate Guide to Spending 1 Day at Hollywood Studios with Kids”]